-The Design Museum Campus offers a portfolio of experiential learning programmes predicated on relevance, problem solving and applied creativity inviting learners to think and act like a designer.
+We offer a portfolio of experiential learning programmes predicated on relevance, problem-solving and applied creativity inviting learners to think and act like a designer.

-A range of formats are offered from one hour workshops to three day courses in the Swarovski Foundation Centre for Learning.
+A range of formats is offered from one-hour workshops to three-day courses in the Swarovski Foundation Centre for Learning.

-Drawing inspiration from the museum’s world class exhibitions and displays, these workshops and courses are facilitated by a team of design educators and creative professionals - for learners of all backgrounds, ages and interests.
+Drawing inspiration from the museum’s exhibitions and displays, our workshops and courses are facilitated by a team of design educators and creative professionals for learners of all backgrounds, ages and interests.

-Explore ways of digi-making in our digital workshops or come to one of our popular hands-on design workshops that put the handling collection at the heart of students’ learning.
+Explore our digital workshops or join our hands-on design workshops that put the handling collection at the heart of students’ learning.

-The Design Museum offers world class facilities and a range of inspiring and relevant programmes, opening up the professional world of design to college and university students and educators.
+We offer world-class facilities and a range of inspiring programmes to open up the professional world of design to college and university students and educators.

-R+D is the Design Museum’s platform for developing new ways of teaching, showing and talking about contemporary design practice within the museum context.
+R+D is the museum’s platform for developing new ways of teaching, showing and talking about contemporary design practice within the museum context.